FAQ

 chevron_rightI looked below and in the document library and still can't find my answer.
 What do I do now?

-*Residents
+*New Residents

 -

-If you have an issue with your home construction it is best to put in a ticket on the Lennar resident portal at mylennar.com.
+If you have an issue or concern with your home construction it is best to put in a ticket on the Lennar resident portal at mylennar.com.
 Construction concerns are handled by Lennar and creating a ticket will help establish a paper trail.

 -

-chevron_rightDo Silos residents pay San Antonio city tax?
+chevron_rightTaxes - Do Silos residents pay San Antonio City Tax?

 No. Silos Residents do not pay San Antonio city tax.